brianpzaide/UdaCityShop/kubernetes-manifests/dev-v2/README.md

 # Kubernetes-Manifests

-Kubernetes manifests to deploy the Uda'CityShop application.
+Kubernetes manifests to deploy the Uda'CityShop application to the `dev-v2` environment.